muesli/sync3c/README.md

 If you don't specify a download destination (-destination) everything will be stored in a folder named "downloads" in your current working directory.

+It will create sub-directories for each conference within that destination and will name downloaded files following this schema: "{author} - {title} ({subtitle}) {translation}.ext".
+If that file already exists, it will skip the download.
+Hence you should delete the latest started download should you decide to kill the process mid-download.

 ## Installation

 Make sure you have a working Go environment.
 Follow the [Go install instructions](http://golang.org/doc/install.html).